 It's also where I stage my artwork for photo shoots, where prints get processed, packaged and mailed, where paintings live when I'm preparing for a show.
 It's where my art supplies, packaging and stationary are stored.
 It's a work space, a sanctuary and a well of optimism.
 My studio is where I retreat daily for solitude, silence and the rituals that make this creative life function.

 Some days (or weeks) my studio is beach, a trail, a mountain top or a forest.
 I take multi week wilderness sabbaticals a few times a year, often with my partner Rachael.
 I paint while hiking, paddling and camping in remote areas - and even on day trips from Vancouver.

 For me, painting is a way to refine, distill and digest what I'm learning, listening to and seeing.
 When I plan a larger painting project with a storytelling or fundraising element, it's often an excuse to speak with people I deeply admire about the work they do in support of wild places.
 As an introvert, this human connection is explosive and transformative for my practise.
 Conversations become fuel for living, loving and learning.
 Stories become a vessel to take others with me.
 Painting is the easy part.
 It's what allows me to explore human relationships with wild places and how these connections can become a spark for more intentional living.

-For me sustainable creativity is not about inspiration raining down from the sky like lightening bolts.
-Good creative work comes directly from practise, play, experiments, failing, showing up, observing, exploring, learning, listening, researching and doing the work.
+Sustainable creativity is not about inspiration raining down from the sky like lightening bolts.
+Good, solid, satisfying creative work comes directly from consistent practise, play, experiments, failing, showing up, observing, exploring, learning, listening, researching and doing the work.
 My best work happens when I am actively participating in communities and conversation.
 Moving my body.
 Exploring outside.
 Feeling all the feels.
 Learning all the things.
 Being present.

 I'm a watercolour painter.